najaeda/naja/README.md

 Naja is an Electronic Design Automation (EDA) project that provides open source data structures and APIs for the development of post logic synthesis EDA algorithms such as: netlist simplification (constant and dead logic propagation), logic replication, netlist partitioning, ASIC and FPGA place and route, …

+Naja provides a tool: [naja-edit](#naja_edit) allowing to translate netlist from/to verilog from/to [SNL interchange format](#snl-interchange-format) and to edit netlist using [SNL python API](#python).

-Naja contains two primary components:
+If you are looking to build your own EDA tool, Naja contains two primary API components:

 1. SNL (Structured Netlist) API housed in this repository.
 2. [naja-verilog](https://github.com/xtofalex/naja-verilog), a data structure independent structural verilog parser.